 Searching for life

 When NASA set the first lander down on the Martian surface, one of the experiments performed sought traces for life.
-Though Viking's results were deemed inconclusive, they paved the way for other probes into the environment of the red planet.
+Though Viking's results were deemed inconclusive, they paved the way for other probes into the planet's environment.
 [Mars Explored: Landers and Rovers Since 1971 (Infographic)]

-Exploration of the red planet was put on hold for more than two decades.
+Exploration of Mars was put on hold for more than two decades.
 When examination of the planet resumed, scientists focused more on the search for habitable environments than for life, and specifically on the search for water.
-The slew of rovers, orbiters, and landers revealed evidence of water beneath the crust, hot springs – considered an excellent potential environment for life to evolve – and occasional rare precipitation.
-Although the most recent lander, Curiosity, isn't a life-finding mission, there are hopes that it could pinpoint locations that later visitors might explore and analyze.
+The slew of rovers, orbiters, and landers revealed evidence of water beneath the crust, hot springs — considered an excellent potential environment for life to evolve — and occasional rare precipitation.
+Although the Curiosity rover isn't a life-finding mission, there are hopes that it could pinpoint locations that later visitors might explore and analyze.

 Future mission to Mars could include sample returns, bringing pieces of the Martian crust back to Earth to study.
 More experiments could be run by hand on Earth than can be performed by a remote robot explorer, and would be more controlled than meteorites that have lain on Earth.